shalanah/notes/2019_06-FEM-4SemCompSci5hrs.md

 ### Bubble Sort
 - Not useful... don't use in production
 - Good starting point however
+- Animation of it working looks like numbers "bubble" up
 - Compare 2 numbers at a time then swap if out of order
 - Big O:
   - Inner loop checking indexes